Natural Beauty and Old World Charm in Croatia and Slovenia

 Day 12 – The National Capital of Ljubljana

-Slovenia’s capital, Ljubljana, is a visitor’s dream.
+Enjoy a leisurely breakfast and a last walk by the lake before heading to Slovenia’s capital, Ljubljana, a visitor’s dream.
 Pedestrian bridges, attractions in their own right, allow for easy movement over the Ljubljanica river – the central feature of this charming Old World European city.
 You’ll take an historic walking tour with your guide that concludes with a ride up the funicular to the famous Ljubljana castle on Castle Hill, offering a spectacular 360-degree overlook.

-The remainder of the afternoon and evening are yours to discover something new or to revisit something you saw earlier in the day.
+The remainder of the afternoon and evening are yours to discover something new or to revisit something you saw earlier in the day before rejoining the group for a farewell dinner.

 Meals B, D